remy/remysharp.com/public/blog/thoughts-and-learning-from-ffconf-2017.md

 Components was a theme that ran through the first three talks.
 For a long time I stood away from large frameworks and libraries (ultimately for no good reason), and in late 2016 I dived into React to build my first production project.
 The result was that I was fully converted.

 It wasn't React's codebase that converted me: it was the structuring of *my* software design.
 My own code now took a distinct componentised approach.
 I always recognised visually distinct components, but my code didn't always split neatly into components.
-There was also the common blog to consider: it really didn't *feel* like it should be broken into multiple components.
+There was also the typical blog to consider: it really didn't *feel* like it should be broken into multiple components.
 I've also changed my mind on this too.

 Recently I was updating the [terminal.training](https://terminal.training) web site, and the original source is a single HTML file.
 Why shouldn't it be?
 It's a single page, nothing special, and doesn't require any tooling to get it live.